 Starting in the mid 1980s, a partner and I formed a contracting business and our little company seemingly existed to sell only ASHP.

 We aligned ourselves with a premium brand, took numerous technical and sales-related courses and never missed an opportunity to sell a heat pump.

 Such opportunities, as it turned out, were few and far between.

 Sales information floating around at the time made some, what I categorize as, “far reaching” claims.
-Figure 1 seems to indicate adding-on a heat pump to a 55 per cent AFUE furnace burning LP might be a wise choice.
+Figure 1 seems to indicate adding-on a heat pump to a 55 % AFUE furnace burning liquid propane (LP) might be a wise choice.
 Yikes!

 The asterisk annotating the standard efficiency furnace with add-on ASHP cautioned “air to air heat pump efficiency varies with outdoor temperature.
 Estimates are approximate for Southern Ontario.”